edwinst/c64_light_fantastic_reverse_engineering/README.md

 # Credits

 I learned about this fascinating story through Perifractic's wonderful YouTube recipode (https://www.youtube.com/watch?v=MezkfYTN6EQ).

+The program `C000_C64REC_nc513.prg` was independently assembled and uploaded to lemon64 by user nc513.
+See the thread https://www.lemon64.com/forum/viewtopic.php?p=1027686 on Aug 8, 2024.

 For disassembling, I used "Infiltrator Disassembler" by Gerald Hinder (https://csdb.dk/release/?id=100129).